shunina/gender-words-counter/README.md

 - web scraper to get job advertisement data from rikunabi (https://next.rikunabi.com/) ・wikijob
-- get job advertisement data of wikijob by Feed url and parse them to convert to the data
+- get job advertisement data of wikijob by Feed url and parse them to convert to the data ・english_advertisement_cleaner

-・english_advertisement_cleaner
 - clean the sentences in English job advertisements before the calculation process of gender scores ・japanese_advertisement_cleaner
 - clean the sentences in Japanese job advertisements before the calculation process of gender scores

-・get WikiJob's job advertisements data from xml feed

 ## Environment

-python 3 environment (recommend to use 3.10.0)
+python 3 environment (recommend to use 3.10.0 jupyter notebook)

 ## Installation
 install mecab